alexmojaki/heartrate/README.md

 ### Caveats

 `trace` only traces the thread where it is called.
 To trace multiple threads, you must call it in each thread, with a different port each time.

-Tracing only starts when a new scope is entered, so if you want trace a function, call `trace` before that function is called.
-If you want to trace a module at the top level, you have to call `trace` before importing that module, or wrap the code in a function.